Skip to main content

 Is Asadero Chikali good for solo dining?

-Yes, and it is one of the better solo taco scenarios in LA.
-Counter-service format means no awkward table minimums, and ordering two or three tacos to work through the menu is easy without a group.
+Yes, it is one of the better solo taco scenarios in LA.
+Counter-service format means no awkward table minimums, ordering two or three tacos to work through the menu is easy without a group.
 The carne deshebrada alone justifies the trip.

 Does Asadero Chikali handle dietary restrictions?

 The menu is anchored in meat-forward Mexicali-style guisados and carne asada, so options for vegetarians or those avoiding gluten (the flour tortillas are a signature here) will be limited.
-Specific dietary accommodation details are not documented — check directly before visiting if restrictions are a concern.
+Specific dietary accommodation details are not documented; check directly before visiting if restrictions are a concern.

 Can I eat at the bar at Asadero Chikali?

-There is no bar in the traditional sense — this is a counter-service taco spot.
+There is no bar in the traditional sense; this is a counter-service taco spot.
 You order at the counter and eat at the available seating.
 It is not a bar-seat dining experience.

 What should I wear to Asadero Chikali?

 Come as you are.
-This is a strip-mall taco counter in Inglewood with counter service and a tray of salsas — there is no dress expectation beyond being comfortable.
+This is a strip-mall taco counter in Inglewood with counter service and a tray of salsas; there is no dress expectation beyond being comfortable.

 What should a first-timer know about Asadero Chikali?

-This is a strip-mall brick-and-mortar in Inglewood (4233 W Century Blvd #7) that grew out of an East LA taco truck — ranked #61 on the LA Times 101 Best Restaurants 2024 list.
+This is a strip-mall brick-and-mortar in Inglewood (4233 W Century Blvd #7) that grew out of an East LA taco truck; ranked #61 on the LA Times 101 Best Restaurants 2024 list.
 The format is casual and counter-service, so expect a tray of salsas and pickled onions alongside your order, not table service.
 Come hungry and plan to buy extra tortillas to take home.

 What should I order at Asadero Chikali?